juliendelplanque/StableMarriage/README.md

 # StableMarriage
 A solver for the [stable marriage](https://en.wikipedia.org/wiki/Stable_marriage_problem#Algorithm) problem written in Pharo.
-The algorithm used is the

 ## Install
 In a fresh Pharo image, execute the following code snippet in a Playground.